Cpptz/dd22480_lab_2/README.md

 [![codecov](https://codecov.io/gh/Cpptz/dd22480_lab_2/branch/master/graph/badge.svg)]<(https://codecov.io/gh/Cpptz/dd22480_lab_2)

-An implementation of a small continous integration server.
+An implementation of a small continous integration (CI) server which supports compiling a project, executing the automated tests of a project and notification of the CI results by setting the commit status on the repository on Github.

 ## Description
 The CI server handles HTTP requests on events.
-The CI server supports compiling a project, executing the automated tests of a project and notification of the CI results by setting the commit status on the repository on Github.
+When there is a request the CI server sends the request to getRequestBody() to obtain the json data.
+The json data is parsed and saved as a commit.
+A pipeline is created holding a Git object, the repository URL and the unique commit ID.
+The pipeline clones the repository, does a checkout, compiles the repository and tests it.
+The pipeline result is notified by setting the commit status on the repository on Github.

 ## Documentation